KNOW ALL ABOUT FENNEL SEED OIL AND BUY ONLINE:

 Optical Rotation: +12 to +24Â°.
 For more details visit our Corporate Website.

 Fennel oil is extracted by the mode of Steam distillation from the crushed seeds.
 It yields 2 % to 4%.

 LEARN ABOUT ECOLOGICAL INFORMATION

-Fennel grows in Mediterranean climate, on sea shores and riverbank.
-It is perennial herb with yellow flower.
-Its leaves have aniseed flavor.
-Fennel is green in color and it grows up to height of 2.5 meter.
-Flower produced on top with compound flower arrangement.
+Fennel grows in a Mediterranean climate, on sea shores and riverbanks.
+It is a perennial herb with yellow flowers.
+Its leaves have an aniseed flavor.
+Fennel is green in color and it grows up to a height of 2.5 meters.
+Flowers are produced on top with a compound flower arrangement.

 12 WAYS TO USE OF FENNEL OIL:

 - Fennel oil helps in the stimulating of estrogen and helps in birthing.

 - Fennel oil is used to cures digestive problems like Nausea (Know more oils useful in Nausea), hiccups vomiting colic, anorexia & dyspepsia.

 - It is better treatment for obesity.